Quantum Reverse Shannon Theorem

 \subsubsection{Schur duality and quantum states}

-This section will review the basics of Schur duality and explain how it can serve as a quantum analogue of the classical method of types.
-Let $\cS_n$ denote the permutation groups on $n$ objects and let $\cU_d$ denote the $d$-dimensional unitary group.
-Both groups have a natural action of $(\bbC^d)^{\ot n}$.
-For $u\in\cU_d$ define $\bQ(u) = u^{\ot n}$ and for $s\in\cS_n$ define $\bP(s)$ to permute the $n$ systems according to $s$: namely, These two representations commute, and can be simultaneously decomposed into irreducible representations (a.k.a. irreps).
-(We can also think of $\bQ(u)\bP(s)$ as a reducible representation of $\cU_d \times \cS_n$.)
+This section will review the basics of Schur duality and will explain how it can serve as a quantum analogue of the classical method of types.
+Let $\cS_n$ denote the permutation group on $n$ objects and let $\cU_d$ denote the $d$-dimensional unitary group.
+Both groups have a natural action on $(\bbC^d)^{\ot n}$.
+For $u\in\cU_d$ define $\bQ(u) = u^{\ot n}$ and for $s\in\cS_n$ define $\bP(s)$ to permute the $n$ systems according to $s$: namely, \be \bP(s) = \sum_{i_1,\ldots,i_n \in [d]} \ket{i_1,\ldots,i_n}\bra{i_{s(1)},\ldots,i_{s(n)}}. \ee This convention is chosen so that $\cP(s)$ is a representation\footnote{The product of permutations $s_1,s_2$ is defined by $(s_1 \cdot s_2)(i) = s_1(s_2(i))$.
+Our definition in \eq{perm-rep} is chosen so that $\bP(s_1 \cdot s_2) = \bP(s_1)\bP(s_2)$.} These two representations commute, and can be simultaneously decomposed into irreducible representations (a.k.a. irreps).
+We can also think of $\bQ(u)\bP(s)$ as a reducible representation of $\cU_d \times \cS_n$.